Serenity Wolf, PE

 Brud Sanderson, PE

-Brud Sanderson, a principal at Stevens & Associates and civil and structural engineer, has a strong knowledge of structural design, environmental and civil engineering, and construction administration.
+S&A principal Brud Sanderson is a civil and structural engineer.
+He possesses a strong knowledge of structural design, environmental and civil engineering, and construction administration.
 Brud’s experience includes site planning, roadway design, sewer and water system design, and drainage and grading design.
-His recent projects have included everything from site design of multifamily, affordable housing developments, and a high-tech industrial business campus to construction review for a mountain resort.
+His recent projects have included everything from site design of multifamily, affordable housing developments and a high-tech industrial business campus, to construction review for a mountain resort.
 Brud also performs structural assessments of historic buildings and has been involved in the renovation of several buildings damaged by fire.

 Landscape Architect Designer